Headteacher, Mount St Mary's Catholic High School

 Without doubt the best aspect it is seeing your students move on as successful and confident individuals, proud of their achievements and full of potential for the future.

-Why did you choose to attend Leeds Trinity and what are your best memories from your time with us?
+Why I chose to attend Leeds Trinity and my best student memories

 I chose Leeds Trinity due to my preference to stay in the North and the size of the college offered a close-knit community where it was easy to build many friendships.

 All my best memories are built around the friendships forged not only over my four years of undergraduate study (Maths and Education, 1984-88) but also the next few years with new cohorts after maintaining contact with the rugby team.
 Father Dave was a massive influence in the lives of all the students and it was such a tragic loss when he fell ill in New York, in 1994.
 The friendships built seem to have lasted the test of time and we are all forever looking forward to the next formal or informal gathering where we regress to our late teens/early twenties!